Session Type(s): Training

 Janani Sreenivasan helps campaigns tell their stories and energize their audiences across a wide range of digital platforms.
 She came to this work from the worlds of sketch comedy, improv, and filmmaking, getting her feet wet as an email strategist on Hillary Clinton’s 2016 campaign (not those emails).
 Having lost her sense of humor on November 9, 2016, she began rebuilding it by working with 270 Strategies and, now, with Do Big Things.
 Specific interests include messaging for red-to-blue races, refining the voices of millennial candidates, and telling stories centered on immigration and naturalization issues.

-Janani holds an M.F.A. in nonfiction writing from the University of Iowa, has presented two short comedies in festivals, and has mocked #45 in The New Yorker.
+Janani holds an M.F.A. in nonfiction writing from the University of Iowa, has presented two short comedies in film festivals, and has mocked #45 in The New Yorker.
+She is also a theatre director, actor, and composer.